Nada-bit73/Ninjas_Stack/README.md

 Ninja's Stack was developed during Coding Dojo Software Development Immersive Full-Time Bootcamp.

-Ninja's Stack is a website developed using the Python web framework Django.
+Ninja's Stack is a website developed using Django framework.
 Frontend for Ninja's Stack was developed using the Bootstrap framework.

 Our project covers all learned concepts: Restful Routing, Validations with Django, and Deployment.